TingFf/PicoCTF/ReverseEngineering/FactCheck/README.md

 ## Stuff Learned
 1. Examples of deconstructor in a decompiled code.
 2. Adding breakpoints in gdb
 3. The memory in ghidra and gdb is a bit different hence need to pad with the same number while following the last three digits.
+4. std::string = Constructor
-4. Due to memory safety, C++ automatically manages memory for std::string objects, so explicit destructor calls from the decompiled code are unnecessary.
+5. Due to memory safety, C++ automatically manages memory for std::string objects, so explicit destructor calls from the decompiled code are unnecessary.